ericnelson1/ericnelson1.github.io/page.md

 ---
-layout: home
+layout: page
+title: Links
+permalink: /links/
 ---

-# Hello World!!!
+# Links Title

+Here is a sentence on the links page.
+Have a nice day.